Mason Crosby: 2018 season

-In a Week 2 tie against the Minnesota Vikings, Crosby made what appeared to be the game-winning field goal at the end of regulation.
+In a Week 2 tie against the Vikings, Crosby made what appeared to be the game-winning field goal at the end of regulation.
 However, the Vikings called a timeout just before the attempt to "ice the kicker", and Crosby missed the second attempt sending the game into overtime and an eventual tie.
 In Week 5, Crosby was 1–5 on field goals and also missed his only extra point attempt, becoming the first player since Kris Brown in 2001 to miss four field goals in a single game and just the fourth player in NFL history to miss at least four field goals and an extra point in a game.
 Crosby bounced back the following week, converting all three extra point attempts and all four field goal attempts, including a 27-yard game winner as time expired in a 33–30 win over the San Francisco 49ers, earning him NFC Special Teams Player of the Week.
 He finished the 2018 season converting 34 of 36 extra point attempts and 30 of 37 field goal attempts.

 2019 season

-In Week 6, Crosby kicked three field goals, including the game-winner, in a Week 6 victory over the Detroit Lions; he performed a Lambeau Leap to celebrate the victory.
+In Week 6, Crosby kicked three field goals, including the game-winner, in a Week 6 victory over the Lions; he performed a Lambeau Leap to celebrate the victory.
 He kicked another game-winning field goal during a Week 17 rematch against the Lions on December 29.
 He finished the 2019 season converting 40 of 41 extra point attempts and 22 of 24 field goal attempts.

 2020 season

 On February 24, 2020, Crosby signed a three-year, $12.9 million contract extension with the Packers.
 On July 30, the Packers placed Crosby on the reserve/COVID-19 list.
 He was activated on August 15, 2020.
 Crosby had a perfect regular season on field goal attempts for the first time in his career, making 16 of 16 field goals.
-Crosby and Jason Myers both recorded a perfect season in 2020.
+Crosby and the Seahawks' Jason Myers both recorded a perfect season in 2020.
 They became the 8th and 9th players in NFL history to qualify as players to earn a perfect season kicking field goals.
 The 16 field goals he attempted were a career low, as the Packers offense had a record-setting year—Crosby had fewer field goals than wide receiver Davante Adams had touchdowns (18).
 Crosby led the league with 59 extra points converted on 63 attempts.